diffusion-playground/redis-integration/README.md

 ![](./images/schema-client-tier.png)

 Check **Data Received** in the Diffusion Client.
 You'll notice as the data is consumed, it take much less data than Redis Client, thanks to Diffusion Cloud data crunching capabilities.
 # The code in Action

+In order to demonstrate each tier's isolation, we have deliberately duplicated code; only for this tutorial's purposes.
 ## How it works

 ### Redis and Web Servers